Xcel proposes $3B in renewable projects to bolster economy dogged by pandemic

 “If there are investments that utilities could make that can boost the economy without burdening their customers, that would be good,” said Annie Levenson-Falk, head of the rate payer watchdog group Citizens Utility Board of Minnesota.

-However, “we have to take a look at the details of what is being proposed.”
+However, she said, “We have to take a look at the details of what is being proposed.”